First time buyers guide

 Apply for a mortgage

 Your lender has a responsibility to ensure that you can afford the mortgage you're asking for.
-Don’t get concerned that the mortgage application form seems very detailed, it's all about working out how much you've got coming in, how much you've got going out and what you can afford to pay.
+Don’t be worried that the mortgage application form seems very detailed, it's all about working out how much you've got coming in, how much you've got going out, and what you can afford to pay.

 You will need to provide: